search

 Resolution

-You can assign any index to the newly added output.
-We suggest using #2.
+You can assign any index to the newly added output; we strongly recommend using #2.

-Pressing on the 3 dots icon in the resolution window will open a dialog that will allow you to specify the output resolution and frame rate of your stream:
+Pressing on the resolution opens a dialog to specify the output Resolution and Frame rate for your stream:

 Bitrate Tables